-Even if the Council member does not say anything, the Council member's presence may imply support, show partiality, intimidate staff, or hampers staff's ability to do its job objectively.
+Even if the Council Mmember does not say anything, the Council Mmember's presence may imply support, show partiality, intimidate staff, or hampers staff's ability to do its job objectively.

-H. Depend upon the Staff to Respond to Citizen Concerns and Complaints and Procedure for Responding to Customer Complaints.
+H. Depend upon the Staff to Respond to Citizen Concerns and Complaints on channeling communications.
+The senior staff member should respond according to the Policy and Procedure for Responding to Customer Complaints.
 Senior staff is responsible for making sure the Council Member knows how the complaint was resolved.

-It is the role of Council members to pass on concerns and complaints on behalf of their constituents.
+It is the role of Council mMembers to pass on concerns and complaints on behalf of their constituents.
 It is not, however, appropriate to pressure staff to solve a problem in a particular way.
-Refer citizen complaints to the appropriate senior staff member, according to the protocol on channeling communications.
-The senior staff member should respond according to the Policy
+Refer citizen complaints to the appropriate senior staff member, according to the protocol